By Marika Sboros

 AHPRA receives 10,000 notifications (complaints) annually, of which 53% are related to medicine.
 AHPRA also has 180 investigators considering complaints.
 Of those, 42 have some health background, 23 have nursing backgrounds and only four have some degree of medical background.
 The rest are community workers.
 That’s from a supplementary report, which AHPRA CEO Dr Martin Fletcher submitted to the Senate Inquiry last year.

 Thus, investigators without legal qualifications are interpreting and implementing National Law.
-“Anecdotally, I think it’s fair to say that this system is fatally flawed,” Fettke said.
+“Anecdotally, I think it’s fair to say that this system is fatally flawed,” Fettke says.

-The Senate Inquiry has shone a light straight into the darkness of AHPRA’s secretive processes, he said.
+The Senate Inquiry has shone a light straight into the darkness of AHPRA’s secretive processes, he says.
 It found that these contradict all principles of natural justice.

 Fettke and his wife have not referred publicly to medical board members by name.
 However, it’s easy enough for anyone to find the names on a public register.
 It is likely that these doctors are feeling increasingly uncomfortable in the Senate Inquiry’s very bright, very public spotlight.

-Of course, that raises the question why the rats are only now abandoning the sinking ship.
-After all, board members have participated for years in processes that manifestly contradict principles of natural justice.
+Of course, that raises the question of why the rats are only now abandoning the sinking ship.
+After all, board members have participated for years in processes that Fettke says manifestly contradict principles of natural justice.

 Fettke has openly stated his view of AHPRA: